What up, good people of the internets?

-It’s no secret that putting a proposal together for a company and pitching it with a slick presentation is a long, drawn out process that can eat up valuable time and resource.
+Putting a proposal together for a company and pitching it with a slick presentation is a long, drawn out process that can eat up more time and resource than first anticipated.

 Development projects in-particular can quickly become a painful endeavour.